tfkhim/workshop-react-testing/README.md

 # Notes for Participants

-You will need to run some test cases as part of the exercises.
+You will need to run some of the test cases as part of the exercises.
 The project uses [Vitest](https://vitest.dev/) as a test framework.

 First, install the project dependencies

     npm ci

+You should then be able to start the development server with the following command

+    npm start

+The application can then be accessed at http://localhost:5173/.

-Then you can run all test cases with the following command
+To run all test cases use the following command

     npm run test